 HSBC Student Credit Card Review

-HSBC's student credit card can be a great first card as its open to those without a credit history and has a purchase interest rate that's relatively low for a starter card at 18.9% APR (variable), which will help you save on interest charges if you can't pay your full balance back one month.
+HSBC's student credit card can be a great first card as its open to those without a credit history and has a purchase interest rate that's relatively low for a starter card at 18.9% APR (variable).

 Another perk is that cardholders can earn cashback on some of their shopping—the amount of cashback is variable and may be a percentage of your spending or a fixed pound reward earned by spending a minimum amount.
 Cashback offers apply to various retailers, such as Esso, Lidl, Boots, H&M, Costa, EuropCar and Uber, but these are subject to change.